alexlettas/CA-Mixed-Messages/README.md

-# A WoW class/sentence generator
+# A WoW Character Generator

 ## What's the deal?